gurbthebruin/gurbthebruin/README.md

 ### Hi there 👋

-I'm currently attending UCLA as a Computer Science(2022) major.
-I recently switched my major from Electrical Engineering to Computer Science because I have realized that my passion lies within all things software!
-My most valuable strengths consist of creative problem solving, communication, and collaboration.
+I'm currently attending UCLA as a Junior Computer Science(Spring 2022) major.
+Throughout my undergrad, I have realized that my passion lies within all things software!
 I have had experience working at established companies such as Qualcomm and Raytheon to startups such as PacificSky Solar.
-I am actively seeking internship positions for Fall 2020, Spring 2021 and Summer 2021.
+I am actively seeking internship positions for fall 2020, spring 2021, and summer 2021!
+If you'd like to hear more please contact me at gurbthebruin@g.ucla.edu or (818) 422-7462.

 - 🔭 I’m currently working on the Linux Kernel Baseport team @Qualcomm
 - 🌱 I’m currently learning about the various procedures/practices that are required to upstream patches